-Funding for beaches is managed by the Beach Management Funding Assistance Program.
-The program provides and manages grants to local governments (up to 75 percent of project costs) for planning and implementing beach and inlet management projects on the Gulf of Mexico, Atlantic Ocean or Straits of Florida to protect upland structures and infrastructure, to provide critical habitat for threatened and endangered species, to provide recreational opportunities and to support local economies through tourism.
+Funding for Florida's critically eroded beaches is managed by the Beach Management Funding Assistance Program.
+The program provides and manages grants to local governments (up to 75 percent of project costs) for planning and implementing beach and inlet management projects on the Gulf of Mexico, Atlantic Ocean or Straits of Florida to protect upland structures and infrastructure, provide critical habitat for threatened and endangered species, provide recreational opportunities, and support local economies through tourism.
 Learn more about Funding Eligibility.

-beach restoration and nourishment activities
+Beach restoration and nourishment activities.

-project design and engineering studies
+Project design and engineering studies.

-environmental studies and monitoring
+Environmental studies and monitoring.

-beach and inlet protection activities
+Beach and inlet protection activities.

-other beach erosion prevention related activities consistent with the adopted Strategic Beach Management Plan
+Other beach erosion prevention related activities consistent with the adopted Strategic Beach Management Plan.

-Between 1998 and 2016, the Florida Legislature dedicated a portion of the Ecosystem Management and Restoration Trust Fund, Land Acquisition Trust Fund, and General Revenue for beach management.
+Since 1998, the Florida Legislature has dedicated more than $932 million of the Ecosystem Management and Restoration Trust Fund, Land Acquisition Trust Fund, and General Revenue for beach management.
 Of this, nearly $109 million was appropriated specifically for hurricane recovery projects.
 The funds are cost-shared with local governments on local and federally authorized projects, with each level of government contributing about one-third of the cost of the entire program.